 Living Anthropologically is an anthropology blog and website launched in 2011, with over one million unique pageviews.
 Living Anthropologically began as a supplement for anthropology courses.
-For current courses, follow along with Introduction to Anthropology 2016 and Cultural Anthropology 2016.
+For current courses, follow along with Introduction to Anthropology 2017, Cultural Ecology 2017, or Cultural Anthropology 2016.

 Living Anthropologically is an attempt to address what Thomas Hylland Eriksen expressed in Engaging Anthropology: “Anthropology should have changed the world, yet the subject is almost invisible in the public sphere outside the academy.”
 The Living Anthropologically project is to make anthropological findings visible in the public sphere, drawing upon undergraduate teaching to highlight the most relevant lessons of anthropology.

 Please explore the blog.
 Here are the greatest hits from Living Anthropologically: